Back to blog

 Smarter models need more configuration, not less.

 Most people assume that as models get smarter, you need less tooling around them.
 The opposite is true.
-Here's why:
+More capabilities = more to govern.
+More intelligence = more context needed.
+More adoption = more diversity in use cases.

 What gets eaten vs what doesn't